Interior Design (Four-Year B.S.)

 - Examine global issues and the implications of a diverse cultural and socio-economic society, and the impact of these on the design of the built environment.

-- Assess the diverse values, behavioral norms, physical abilities, psychological and spatial needs of different demographic/user groups in the context of designing interior environments.
+- Evaluate the diverse values, behavioral norms, physical, psychological and spatial needs of different demographic/user groups in the context of designing interior environments.

 - Design interior spaces using sustainable practices as they relate to environmental and ecological issues.